HadrienGardeur/web-speech-recommended-voices/README.md

 ### Android

 * For now, we've only covered testing and documentation on vanilla versions of Android, as available on Google Pixel devices.
 The list of voices available may vary greatly based on OEM, device and Android version.
 * Due to the nature of Android, documenting all these variations will be very difficult.
-Further attempts will be made in future version of this project through the use of device farms.
+Further attempts will be made in future version of this project through the use of device farms ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/8)).
 * In recent versions of vanilla Android, there's an excellent selection of high quality voices which cover a wide range of languages/regions (67 as of April 2024).
 * To use these voices, the user needs to go fairly deep in system settings either to download them (only your system language and some of the most popular languages are preloaded by default) or select their preferred voice per language/region.
-* Unfortunately, Chrome on Android doesn't return the list of voices available to the users, instead it returns an unfiltered list of languages/regions.
+* Unfortunately, Chrome on Android doesn't return the list of voices available to the users, instead it returns an unfiltered list of languages/regions ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/12)).
 * To make things worse, these voices and regions are all localized with the system locale.
-* Among other things, this means that even languages and regions which require a voice pack to be installed will show up in the list returned by the Web Speech API.
+* Among other things, this means that even languages and regions which require a voice pack to be installed will show up in the list returned by the Web Speech API ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/14)).
-* If the user selects a language/region for which the voice pack needs to be downloaded, Chrome will default to an English voice instead.
+* If the user selects a language/region for which the voice pack needs to be downloaded, Chrome will default to an English voice instead ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/6)).
 * Even when a voice pack has been installed, the user may need to select a default voice for each region before a language/region can be used at all.
 * For example, on a device where both `fr-FR` (French from France) and `fr-CA` (French Canadian) voice packs have been installed, TTS may still default to `fr-FR` if `fr-CA` doesn't have a default voice selected.
-* With this poor approach to voice selection, Chrome on Android doesn't indicate the user's preferred language/region either using `default`.
+* With this poor approach to voice selection, Chrome on Android doesn't indicate the user's preferred language/region either using `default` ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).

 ### Chrome Desktop

-* On desktop, Chrome comes preloaded with a limited selection of 19 high quality voices.
+* On desktop, Chrome comes preloaded with a limited selection of 19 high quality voices across 15 languages.
-* All of these voices rely on Machine Learning (ML) and therefore require online access to use them.
+* All of these voices require online access to use them.
-* Unfortunately, these voices are also plagued by a [bug](https://github.com/HadrienGardeur/TTS-recommended-voices/issues/3) if any utterance read by the Web Speech API takes longer than 14 seconds.
-Playback is stopped after this duration, without any feedback from the Web Speech API to indicate that [the playback has been stopped due to an error](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance/error_event).
+* Unfortunately, these voices are also plagued by a bug if any utterance read by the Web Speech API takes longer than 14 seconds ([related issue](https://github.com/HadrienGardeur/read-aloud-best-practices/issues/3)) and do not return boundary events ([related issue](https://github.com/HadrienGardeur/read-aloud-best-practices/issues/4)).
-* This bug has remained unaddressed for many years now, but [there's a workaround available](https://stackoverflow.com/a/48044163) to implementers where the playback is paused/resumed every 14 seconds.
 * Under the current circumstances, these Google voices have been prioritized lower than their Microsoft/Apple counterparts in the list of recommended voices.

 ### Chrome OS